The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

 \subsection{Acknowledgements}

-I would like to thank David Ben-Zvi, Rok Gregoric, Sam Gunningham, Allen Knutson, Gus Lonergan, Sam Raskin, Victor Reiner, Mark Shimozono, Julianna Tymoczko, and Alexander Yong for many interesting and useful conversations.
-I would also like to thank Sam Gunningham for some useful feedback on an earlier version of this draft.
-This project was completed while I was a graduate student at the University of Texas at Austin, and I would like to thank everyone there for contributing to such an excellent environment.
+I would like to thank David Ben-Zvi, Joakim F\ae geman, Rok Gregoric, Sam Gunningham, Allen Knutson, Gus Lonergan, Sam Raskin, Victor Reiner, Mark Shimozono, Brian Shin, Julianna Tymoczko, David Yang, and Alexander Yong for many interesting and useful conversations.
+I would also like to thank Sam Gunningham for some useful feedback on an earlier version of this draft, as well as the anonymous referees whose comments seriously improved the exposition of this paper.
+This project was largely completed while I was a graduate student at the University of Texas at Austin, and I would like to thank everyone there for contributing to such an excellent environment.